trustpoliticsfear/trustpoliticsfear.github.io/_texts/Growing-Up-Muslim.md

 ## Hilal, 18, male, Lakemba, Lebanese Australian, Muslim

 What does it feel like growing up as an Australian Muslim?
 There's a lot of expectation, and there's a lot to deal with.
 Many people would expect many things from you, and you don't know who to please.
-I grew a beard, well it wasn’t a big beard!
+I grew a beard, well it wasn't a big beard!
 But then my mum made me shave it off because after the raids there was all this talk about us guys being radicals and extreme especially in my area you walk in the shops, down the street, and you see a cop and just feel like they see you differently.
-I grew the beard back again when things died down a bit but it’s always there in the back of your mind whether it makes a difference or not it’s still at the back of your thoughts.
+I grew the beard back again when things died down a bit but it's always there in the back of your mind whether it makes a difference or not it's still at the back of your thoughts.

 ## Rayan, 17, male, Rooty Hill, Lebanese Australian, Muslim